vakhariaheet/verifierjs/Readme.md

 Password Default syntax

-- must contain aleast one lowercase letter
+- must contain at least one lowercase letter
-- must contain aleast one uppercase letter
+- must contain at least one uppercase letter
-- must contain aleast one symbol or number
+- must contain at least one symbol or number
-- length must be aleast 8 characters long
+- length must be at least 8 characters long

 Age